asheesh2025/masai-course/README.md

 # masai-course

-I created this project at Masai School.
+I created this all project at Masai School.